 As consultants to organizations of all sizes in all industries, we see this breakdown 9 times out of 10, and it usually occurs because a shared definition of lead statuses hasn’t been discussed.
 Without clearly defined lead statuses, marketing and sales do not have a shared understanding of lead quality – and thus, do not have an efficient process in place for communicating with these leads at each stage.

-While some marketing organizations are getting more sophisticated in their lead tracking capabilities (tying leads all the way back to revenue through their CRMs), many are not there yet.
+While some online marketing companies are getting more sophisticated in their lead tracking capabilities (tying leads all the way back to revenue through their CRMs), many are not there yet.
 For those marketers who still handing leads off to sales without qualifying them first, the following guide will be helpful.

-Below is a list of common lead statuses that need to be defined (and agreed upon) by both sales and marketing in order to most effectively communicate with your prospects:
+Below is a marketing research list of common lead statuses that need to be defined (and agreed upon) by both sales and marketing in order to most effectively communicate with your prospects:

 - Marketing Qualified Lead (MQL) – This is the classification of a “soft” lead.
 A visitor that completes an informational form (like white paper downloads) or yielded from a purchased list (content syndication) will be classified in this status.
 They will be added to Salesforce as a lead in general ownership.
 Leads with a status of MQL will be marketed to through marketing automation until they complete an action-oriented form, hit an activity threshold, or there is a request made for the transfer of ownership.
 In any of these scenarios, the lead status will be changed from MQL to SQL.

 - Sales Qualified Lead (SQL) – This is the default status of leads added through data.com, by clicking ”new” in the leads tab, uploads from vertical research or a visitor to the website that completes an action oriented form (Contact Us, Pricing, or Assessment Request).
 It is expected that the lead owner (BDM or SDR) will contact this lead immediately.
 These leads are by far the best!